I050689/BOE_SSL/readme.md

 5 - Form your client machine use  https://%THE_FQDN_OF_ADEPT%:8443/BOE/BI

-The oauth server provided :
+The oauth server provided in thr lcmbiar :
-   - Google
+   - Google (for GoogleDrive consumption)
-   - Azure SAP
+   - Azure SAP (can be use for OData consumption)
-   - Snowflake
+   - Snowflake (Snowflake OAuth server to consume Snowflake with Oauth)